 Mongolia is highly dependent on a small number of trading partners.
-Trade with China and Russia accounts for almost 80% of the country’s total trade, leaving it vulnerable to economic fluctuations in these two countries.
+Trade with China and Russia accounts for over 62% of the country’s total trade, leaving it vulnerable to economic fluctuations in these two countries.

 Mongolia uses GSP+ preferences for around 28% of its total EU exports.
 The preference utilisation rate is high and most recently stood at 91% (2020).

 The total trade between the EU and Mongolia summed up to € 610 million in 2021.
 The EU accounts for a share of 4.2% of Mongolia’s total trade and ranks third in Mongolia's trading partners behind China and Russia.

 Mongolia can be considered a highly vulnerable economy and is noticeably below the threshold of 7.4%, indeed its vulnerability ratio for 2019 stood at zero.
 Mongolia’s export is highly concentrated in few products.
 The minimum export diversification threshold stands at 75% whereas Mongolia’s percentage was 92.3% in 2019.

 A relatively small share of Mongolia’s current exports is eligible for tariff reductions under the GSP.

 Mongolia currently has a high preference utilisation rate of 91%.